 Businesses choose to locate in Nanaimo because of the cost efficiencies and a complete range of telecommunications services.
 The city offers a skilled and motivated workforce, exceptional technological infrastructure, and easy access to world markets.
-This welcoming region of over 162,727 people is proud of their recreational facilities, community spirit, and the region's natural beauty.
+This welcoming region of 170,757 (RDN 2020) people is proud of their recreational facilities, community spirit, and the region's natural beauty.